A-mIn3/WINspect/README.md

 ## Direct contributions
 For direct contributions:
      0.Fork the repository.
      1.File a pull request.
      2...
 You are good to go ;)

+## Need Help

+If you have questions or need further guidance on using the tool , please [file an issue](https://github.com/ascott1/readme-template/issues).

-## Lisence
+## License
-This project is licensed under The GPL terms .
+This project is licensed under The GPL terms.